amitashnanda/Voyager_Gaudi_Benchmarks/README.md

-# Perfomance optimization and Comparative Analysis of Generative AI models on Advanced AI Accelerators
+# Performance Optimization and Comparative Analysis of Generative AI models on Advanced AI Accelerators

 ## Overview